 The primary purpose of XULE is to provide a user friendly syntax to query and manipulate XBRL data.
-Unlike XBRL Formula XULE does not have the ability create facts or define new XBRL reports.
+Unlike XBRL Formula, XULE does not have the ability to create facts or define new XBRL reports.
 XULE has been primarily used to validate SEC filings as part of the DQC rules.
 The DQC rules are published in a XULE format.

 XULE is also used to query XBRL taxonomies and render them as open API schemas, or as iXBRL forms.